argorar/WebMConverter/README.md

 ### Loop

 Loop function, forward and reverse making an infinite effect.
-You _can't_ use filter or interpolation with it.

 https://github.com/argorar/WebMConverter/assets/9936760/9117aa8c-576d-4e13-9a65-b4be9890b0a3